biggie-boss/LoreRim/README.md

 ***

-### General Changes

-- Afflicted are buffed.
-- Several boss fights are buffed such as Isran and Mercer
-- Added crafting recipes for nearly every scroll and staff in LoreRim thanks to BardicNoel
-- Exhaustion penalties are now based on stamina percentage being less than 10% instead of stamina being less than 10.
-- Sinding SIGNIFICANTLY buffed to make the Savior's Hide a proper endgame item.
-He now has more health, more stamina, more damage resist, less weak to poison that regular werewolves, 30% magic resist and a powerful health regen that only stops while under the effects of harmful poison.
-- Buffed Baan Maluur creatures
-- Some areas (particularly starter dungeons near riverwood/whiterun) have had enemy spawns slightly lowered.
-- The Cause is now much harder and the lich isn't a pushover
-- Vendors take longer to respawn
-- Bleakfalls Barrow 1 handed katana is now in the first chest.
-The first chest also has more chance to have potions and scrolls but no gems/gold
-- Ebony warrior (should) approach you at level 40 now

-***

 ### Economy Changes

 - Issue: It's way too hard to make gold early on but you have an excess late game.
 Tons of complaints about this.
 I hope these changes make the pace of the game slower and make money feel more valuable.